pufferpanel/documentation/source/installing.rst

          sudo systemctl enable pufferpanel

       .. note::
-         If the OS/Version you are wanting to install PufferPanel on is not included in the PackageCloud repository, you will need to add :code:`os={os} distro={version}` with a os/version that is included in the repository, to the curl command between sudo and bash. i.e.
+         If the Version you are wanting to install PufferPanel on is not included in the table above, you will need to add :code:`os={os} distro={version}` with a os/version that is included in the repository, to the curl command between sudo and bash. i.e.
          :code:`curl -s https://packagecloud.io/install/repositories/pufferpanel/pufferpanel/script.deb.sh | sudo os=ubuntu dist=focal bash`

    .. tab:: CentOS